 Some of CNBC programs and hosts are “Squawk Box” hosted by Joe Kernen, Becky Quick, and Andrew Ross Sorkin, as well as “Closing Bell”, anchored by Sara Eisen and Wilfred Frost, “Squawk Alley” hosted by Morgan Brennan, Carl Quintanilla, Jon Fortt, and “Mad Money” hosted by Jim Cramer.
 On 7/8/2020 it was announced Shepard Smith from Fox News was hired as the Chief General News Anchor.

 CNBC is currently owned by NBC Universal, which is in turn owned by Comcast.
 The Chairman and Chief Executive Officer (CEO) of Comcast are Brian L. Roberts, which was founded by his father, Ralph J. Roberts.
 CNBC’s revenue is mainly derived from advertising and cable subscription fees.

 Analysis / Bias

-Overall, we rate CNBC Left-Center Biased based on story selection that leans left and High for factual reporting due to thorough sourcing and a clean fact check record.
-(10/27/2016) Updated (M. Huitsing 11/20/2019)
+Overall, we rate CNBC Left-Center Biased based on story selection that leans left.
+We also rate them Mostly Factual in reporting rather than High due to two failed fact checks.
+(10/27/2016) Updated (M. Huitsing 07/08/2020)